Best hospitals for proton therapy

-Radiation therapy technology is developing rapidly.
-Despite significant advances in the application of conventional radiation therapy in medicine, further improvement of technologies is limited by its properties.
+The technology of radiation therapy is developing rapidly.
+Despite significant advances in the application of conventional radiation therapy in medicine, further improvement of this method is limited by its properties.
 One of the latest technologies widely introduced into clinical practice is proton beam therapy.

 When radiation therapy is used

-The Association of Oncologists around the world conducts various studies designed to answer the question: "Which method should be preferred in the treatment of different tumors?"
-In general, all these studies pursue one goal – to increase life expectancy and it's quality in patients with cancer.
+The Associations of Oncologists around the world conduct various clinical trials designed to answer the question: "Which method should be preferred in the treatment of different tumors?".
+In general, all these trials pursue one goal, i.e. to increase life expectancy and quality of life in patients with cancer.

 It is known that the main methods of treatment for various malignant tumors are surgery, chemotherapy, radiation therapy, and their combination.
-Surgery and radiation therapy are considered methods of local action on the tumor, while drug therapy (chemotherapy, targeted therapy, hormone therapy, immunotherapy) is considered systematic.
+Surgery and radiation therapy are considered methods of local action on the tumor, while drug therapy (chemotherapy, targeted therapy, hormone therapy, immunotherapy) is considered the systemic one.

 Radiation therapy is planned taking into account the following factors:

-- The location of a malignant tumor and the extent of its spread to surrounding tissues and distant organs
+- The location of a malignant tumor and its spreading to surrounding tissues and distant organs

 - The degree of malignancy of the tumor, and other prognostic and predictive factors

-- The fat of prior treatment and its effectiveness
+- The type of prior treatment and its effectiveness

-- The general condition of the patient (age, presence, and degree of concomitant pathologies and life expectancy)
+- The general health condition of the patient (age, presence and severity of concomitant pathologies, and life expectancy)

-The effects of radiation therapy are based on the irradiation of a specific area with a stream of proton beams that can damage the DNA of the cancer cells.
+The effects of radiation therapy are based on the irradiation of a target area with proton beams that can damage the DNA of the cancer cells.
 Radiation therapy can damage the functions and vital activity of cancer cells, which will eventually stop their development, growth, and division.
-Thus, the result of the malignant tumor being treated is the decrease in size until or its full disappearance.
-Unfortunately, healthy cells located on the periphery of the tumor can also be located in the irradiation zone in different volumes, which subsequently affects the degree of their damage and the development of side effects.
-After treatment or in the intervals of irradiation sessions, healthy cells are able to recover from radiation side effects, while the tumor cells cannot.
+Thus, the result of the malignant tumor being treated is the decrease in its size or its full disappearance.
+Unfortunately, healthy cells located near to the tumor can also be located in the irradiation zone, which subsequently determines the degree of their damage and the development of side effects.
+After the treatment completion or in the intervals between the irradiation sessions, healthy cells are able to recover from radiation side effects, while the tumor cells cannot.

 Proton therapy overview

-The phenomenon that distinguishes proton therapy from other radiation therapy types is its ability to transfer the maximum amount of energy over the short path of the beam.
-When entering the body proton beam transfers little energy, and then focuses its potential on the chosen area (the tumor), and ultimately, after that, the radioactive energy drops to zero.
+The phenomenon that distinguishes proton therapy from other radiation therapy types is its ability to deliver the maximum amount of energy over the short path of the beam.
+When entering the body, the proton beam transfers little energy and does not affect tissues on its way.
+Protons release their energy in the target area (the tumor), and ultimately, after that, the ionizing energy drops to zero.

-Therefore, proton therapy makes it possible to treat even tumors located on the surface of the organs, completely protecting them from radiation.
-An accurate calculation allows doctors to determine the peak point after which the energy of the proton beam has a near-zero value.
-In the case of proton therapy, healthy tissues receive a small dose of radiation, thus the possibility of the appearance of side effects is almost eliminated.
+Therefore, proton therapy makes it possible to treat even tumors located inside the organs, completely protecting them from radiation.
+An accurate dose calculation allows doctors to determine the peak point after which the energy of the proton beam has a near-zero value.
+In the case of proton therapy, healthy tissues receive a small dose of radiation, thus the possibility of the side effects development is almost eliminated.

 The accuracy of modern proton beam therapy has made it possible to overcome important problems of radiation treatment such as the risk of cancer recurrence in the healthy cells surrounding the tumor that received radiation.

-This is especially relevant in pediatric oncology.
-Exposure to healthy tissues of a child's body, even with small doses of photon radiation, often leads to impaired growth of bone and muscle tissue and causes side effects that influence cognitive abilities, which are noticed during the irradiation of the brain.
+This is especially important in pediatric oncology.
+Exposure of healthy tissues of a child's body even to small doses of photon radiation often leads to impaired growth of bone and muscle tissue and causes side effects that influence cognitive abilities, which are noticed during the irradiation of the brain.
 Therefore, proton therapy is preferred instead of photon therapy in 100% of cases of cancer in children.

 Proton therapy itself is a high-precision radiation therapy tool that effectively and safely achieves the assigned goals.
 But the modern clinical practice has proven that the key to the effectiveness of cancer treatment is an integrated approach, including the use of various methods.
 The combination of expert diagnostics, minimally invasive surgery, radiation therapy treatment (particularly proton beam therapy), drug treatment (chemotherapy, targeted treatment, immunotherapy) are available to patients in modern proton therapy centers.